• Skip to main content

 Cookie Dough

-• In a stand (I use a KitchenAid) or handheld mixer (medium speed) cream the butter and the cream cheese together.
-You want it nice and light in color.
-Turn the mixer down to slow speed and gradually add the powdered sugar till incorporated.
-Turn the mixer speed back up and add one egg at a time followed by the vanilla extract.
+• Cream the butter and the cream cheese together, mixing on a medium speed for about 3 minutes.
+Turn the mixer down to slow speed and gradually add the powdered sugar until incorporated.
+Turn the mixer speed back to medium-low and add one egg at a time, followed by the vanilla extract.
+Scrape the bowl down.

 • Gradually add the flour baking powder mixture.
 I stop and scrape the bowl down the sides and across the bottom to make sure all the flour is incorporated.
 Add the almond slices and add the cherries last.
 Just mix long enough to spread the cherries around in the cookie dough.
-Be careful not to mix too long, or it will break the cherries up into small pieces.
-You may have to mix the cherries a little by hand with a spatula.
+Be careful not to mix too long, or it will break the cherries into small pieces.
+You can mix the cherries a little by hand with a spatula if needed.
+Cover the cookie dough loosely and put it into the refrigerator for 1 hour.

 Drizzle

-• Take the dark chocolate chips and microwave them for a minute.
-Stir and heat for another 30 seconds till completely melted.
-You can cut a tiny corner off a sturdy ziplock bag or use a small pastry bag and a little hole size tip to squeeze the chocolate on top of each cookie.
-I freehand the chocolate back and forth.
-Go easy on the dark chocolate; it does not take much for the taste.
+• Take the dark chocolate chips and microwave them for 30 seconds.
+Stir and heat for another 30 seconds and stir.
+You can cut a tiny corner off a sturdy Ziplock bag or use a small pastry bag and a little hole size tip to squeeze the chocolate on top of each cookie.
+I freehand the chocolate by going back and forth with the chocolate on a spoon.
+You do not need much dark chocolate for the wonderful dark chocolate taste.

 Nutrition